xzuyn/musubi-tuner/README.md

     - A bug in masking during FLF2V inference in `wan_generate_video.py` has been fixed.
 Thanks to LittleNyima for [PR #548](https://github.com/kohya-ss/musubi-tuner/pull/548).
     - The loading speed of `.safetensors` files has been improved.
 See [PR #556](https://github.com/kohya-ss/musubi-tuner/pull/556).
         - Model loading can be up to 1.5 times faster.
-    - A bug in `qwen_image_generate_image.py` where generation with `--from_file` did not work has been fixed.
-Thanks to nmfisher for [PR #553](https://github.com/kohya-ss/musubi-tuner/pull/553).
-Followed by [PR #557](https://github.com/kohya-ss/musubi-tuner/pull/557).
-        - Additionally, the `--append_original_name` option has been added to the same script.
-This appends the base name of the original image to the output file name during editing.

 - September 8, 2025
     - Code analysis with ruff has been introduced, and [contribution guidelines](./CONTRIBUTING.md) have been added.